Enforcement and Compliance, International Trade Administration, Department of Commerce.

 FOR FURTHER INFORMATION CONTACT:

-We did not receive a substantive response from any respondent interested parties to these proceedings.
-As a result, pursuant to section 751(c)(3)(B) of the Act and 19 CFR 351.218(e)(1)(ii)(C), the Department conducted expedited, 120-day reviews of these antidumping duty orders.
+Commerce did not receive substantive responses from any respondent interested party with respect to any of the AD Orders covered by these sunset reviews.
+As a result, pursuant to section 751(c)(3)(B) of the Act and 19 CFR 351.218(e)(1)(ii)(C)(2), Commerce conducted expedited (120-day) sunset reviews of the AD Orders.

 Analysis of Comments Received